 Just remember, if you chose this pasta option, you have to factor it into your 1 cup daily quota of cooked starchy veggies and whole grains.

 Which brings me to the next point…

 Redefine Your Pasta Salad

 The beauty of Dr. Fuhrman’s plan is nothing is truly “off the table.”
 But low nutrient foods need to be minimized and managed.

 I like to use the pasta types we’ve discussed so far as condiments.
 That includes whole wheat, rice and quinoa-based varieties.

 You get that wonderful chewy mouth-feel and instant comfort, while it being completely surrounded by good-for-you raw or cooked veggies!

-I sprinkle no more than 1/2 cup cooked on salads (like that beauty above) and as a garnish on veggies soups and stews.
+I sprinkle no more than 1/2 cup cooked on salads (like that beauty above on the right) and as a garnish on veggies soups and stews.
 You could go all the way up to 1 cup but then you’ve busted your allotment for the day.

 So, what’s a diligent nutritarian bad-ass like yourself going to do when you have a real hankering to chow down on some pasta?
 Go for the gold-standard in nutritarian pastas…